Selwyn Lloyd: Out of office

-Lloyd did not regard his political career as over, and declined the chairmanship of Martins Bank and other City posts.
+Lloyd did not regard his political career as over, and declined the chairmanship of Martins Bank and other City posts, although became non-executive director at The Rank Organisation.
 Macmillan, shaken by the hostile reaction to his moves, arranged a meeting with Lloyd on 1 August.
 He told him that sacking him had been a mistake and that he was looking for a way to bring him back.
 Lloyd attributed this to Macmillan's ruthlessness and survival instinct.

-Lloyd became a popular figure with Conservative Party members after travelling the country in the bitter winter of 1962-3 (the worst since 1946-7) to write his report on party organisation.
+Lloyd became a popular figure with Conservative Party members after travelling the country in the bitter winter of 1962–3 (the worst since 1946-7) to write his report on party organisation.
 Ferdinand Mount writes that northerners recognised Selwyn as "one of their own, someone who had gone to London but had not become in the least stuck up and who never pretended to be someone he wasn't".
 Macmillan later compared Lloyd to Augustine Birrell for his links to the nonconformist vote of North West England.
 At Huddersfield he had to give a non-committal reply when Andrew Alexander, then City Editor of The Yorkshire Post, attacked Macmillan's profligate economic policy.
 His report, urging the proper provision of paid agents in marginal seats, was published in June 1963 so was overshadowed by the Profumo scandal.
 Lloyd asked John Profumo whether he had had an affair with Christine Keeler, and passed on his denial to Macmillan, adding his own opinion that he did not see how "Jack" could have had the time.

 After Macmillan's impending resignation was announced in October 1963, Lloyd was one of those who pressed Alec Douglas-Home to stand for the party leadership.
 He was a pivotal figure in whipping up support for Home as a potential successor at the Blackpool Conference.
 He was also an influential figure with the Chief Whip Martin Redmayne.
-On a walk on the seafront at Blackpool (11 October) Lloyd and Redmayne were accosted by a socialist old age pensioner who told them that Home would make the best Prime Minister.
+On a walk on the seafront at Blackpool (11 October) Lloyd and Redmayne were accosted by a socialist old age pensioner who told them that Home would make the best prime minister.
 He helped to dissuade Hailsham, who was initially a candidate for the leadership, from openly opposing Home.
 "Home was just about the only front-line politician [Lloyd] spoke of without a tinge of contempt."
 Lloyd visited Macmillan in hospital on Wednesday 16 October, and advised against appointing Rab Butler, who, he said, was disliked in the constituency associations.